node-dot-cpp/memory-safe-cpp/library/doc/EASTL-and-containers.md

 Vector allocates memory when the first element is pushed, so iterators to default constructed vector have `nullptr` inside.

 ### safememory::string
 Underlying `eastl::basic_string` implements SSO (short string optimization), this means that when the string is short enought characters are stored inside the instance body and not on the heap.
-This is done using an `union` an putting there all data including the `soft_ptr_with_zero_offset`.
+This is done internaly using an `union`.
-For _regular_ iterators this works the same, but when a __safe__ iterator is required, data has to be moved to the heap.
+For _regular_ iterators this works the same, but for __safe__ iterators, data has to be moved to the heap before.
 Also a particularity of `eastl::basic_string` is that even default constructed instances have one null `'\0'` character in the buffer, so iterators to default constructed string don't have `nullptr` inside.
+A zeroed `eastl::basic_string` is in an strange but valid state, of having 15 `'\0'` characters.

 ### safememory::unordered_map
 Here `eastl::hashtable` has a couple of tricks we must address.

 First on the table itself, the last pointer is asigned with a non-null but non dereferenceable value:

 		void increment_bucket()